-Overall, this library, in particular, has the potential to make the UI as simple, exciting and easy to use.
+Overall this library, in particular has the potential to make the React Native UI as simple, exciting and easy to use by exporting animation data.

 The best part of React Native Lottie is that it is free, comprising animations which can be used in the project.

-This another material design-focused library has more than 5K stars on GitHub.
-The library supports web, iOS and Android which is mainly used to create cross-platform apps in an efficient manner.
+React native paper is another material design-focused library that has more than 5K stars on GitHub.
+The library supports web, iOS and Android platforms which is mainly used to create cross-platform apps in an efficient manner.

 With capabilities such as spellbinding documentation and progressed parts, it tends to be utilized to actualize material designs standards rapidly.

 Having enormous community support, this React Native component is an open-source library that has React Native Paper for React Native application development as far as material design UI is concerned.